Experience the World

 Can my child repeat a program from a previous year?

 Since the purpose of Winterim is to challenge students to expand their knowledge beyond present experiences, students are not allowed to repeat Winterim programs.
 For example, a student who traveled to New York last year will not be able to do so again this year.
 Remember that the purpose of Winterim is EXPOSURE to new things.
-The exceptions to this are the following courses: Service Learning trips, Internships and Choosing to Serve.

 Who can travel?